pantheon-systems/documentation/source/_docs/guides/github-pull-requests.md

 One advantage of managing code this way is that it keeps the change sets (differences) for pull requests as small as possible.
 If a pull request upgrades several external projects, only the external dependency metadata file will change; the actual code changes in the upgraded projects themselves are not shown.

 Generally, use of Composer is optional; however, some Drupal modules, such as the Address module require the use of Composer.
-And if a site needs just one module that requires Composer, then it should manage all of its modules with Composer.
+If a site needs just one module that requires Composer, then it should manage all of its modules with Composer.

 ## Before You Begin